Schedule a free consultation

 Contact Our Houston Deadly Conduct Defense Attorney

 If you have been charged with the offense of deadly conduct, Houston criminal defense lawyer Doug Murphy will aggressively and comprehensively defend your case.
 His capabilities have been recognized by the legal community, which has endorsed his name through accolades and frequent invitations to speak at seminars throughout Texas and the United States.
-Contact Doug Murphy Law Firm, P.C. today at 713-229-8333.
+Contact Murphy & McKinney Law Firm, P.C. today at 713-229-8333.

 Back to Top